 In the past we blogged about the municipal disaster known around here as the Palmdale Regional Airport.
 It came into being in the early 1970s under the nom de guerre of Los Angeles Intercontinental Airport, located in Palmdale, some 60 miles north of downtown Los Angeles.
 It was supposed to relieve pressure on LAX.
 But it proved to be a disaster.
 The City of Los Angeles took some 17,500 acres of high desert land for it by eminent domain, at a cost of some $100,000,000 (in early 1970s dollars).
 To make a long story short, airlines came and went, but none could make a go of it at that location.
-The airport was shut down a couple of years ago.
+Even private jet rental companies similar to Jettly were receiving a general lack of interest to fly to and/or from the airport.
+As a result, the airport was shut down a couple of years ago.

 Why did it happen?
-Location, location and location.
-Not many people were intereseted in driving 60 miles to the airport, local passenger traffic was inadequate in spite of a $200 per passenger subsidy, and a rail line originally projected by Los Angeles planners did not materialize when the feds failed to come through with funding for it.
+Location, location, and location.
+Not many people were interested in driving 60 miles to the airport, local passenger traffic was inadequate in spite of a $200 per passenger subsidy, and a rail line originally projected by Los Angeles planners did not materialize when the feds failed to come through with funding for it.

 More recently, the New York Times carried a story about several small airports wasting millions of dollars on improvements that would serve only a few score people per day, but enjoyed the favor of powerful Congressmen ever-ready to glom on to some federal money and send it from Washington to their home districts.
 Now, another failing airport is in the news.